sparkflows/sparkflows-docs/docs/tutorials/time-series/Stock-forecasting-for-Inventory-Management.rst

 **General Section of Prophet model**

 * Set Date column in DS column field
-* Set Y as target here sales column is our target
+* Set Y as target- here sales column is our target
-* Set Growth as linear or Logistic
+* Set Growth as linear or logistic
-* We are using prophet model so that is self-sufficient to select seasonality in auto mode
+* We are using prophet model so that it is self-sufficient to select seasonality in auto mode
 * Set mode of seasonality as additive or multiplicative
 * At last but not the least set confidance Interval(0 to 1) which gives a range of plausible values for the parameter of interest.